CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/introduction.md

 To run and execute code on GPUs, you must first connect to the appropriate LXPLUS machine.
 See [here](working-with-cmssw/gpu-machines.md) for instructions.

+Information about the GPU code is found in the [GPU section](gpu/overview.md).

 ## Alpaka code